 Many brushes often actually sell at a discounted rate, to make the actual selling price look much better.

-It differs between brands and models, but this can be anything form 10-50%, but typically around the 20-30% is most common.
+It differs between brands and models, but this can be anything from 10-50%, but typically around the 20-30% is most common.

-Within days of launch the 9600 is retailing at 30% less, at $180 — we have included a live price comparison here.
+Within days of launch, the 9600 was retailing at 30% less, at $180 — we have included a live price comparison here.

 This doesn’t just apply to Amazon, Walmart are selling at this price too.

 At $180, whilst this is not cheap, it is a much more appropriate and comparable price to similarly featured brushes.

 Given that it is new, it will also command a small premium.